-It is intended that the amount of surface parking in Markham be reduced by requiring, through the development approval process, that new parking spaces shall generally be located in structures or garages, and preferably underground in intensification areas.
+It is intended that the amount of surface parking in Markham be reduced by requiring, through the development approval process, that new parking spaces shall generally be located in structures or garages, and preferably underground in intensification areas. ancillary or stand-alone use; and

-- spaces; - f) limit the zones where commercial parking is permitted as a nonancillary or stand-alone use; and - g) enhance accessible parking standards in accordance with the Markham Accessibility Design Guidelines. - 7.1.5.3 To support the inclusion of preferential parking measures for carpool vehicles, car-share vehicles and low-emission vehicles as part of transportation demand management strategies and to secure such arrangements through an appropriate agreement. - 7.1.5.4 To design surface parking lots and above-grade parking garages to address pedestrian access, bicycle and carpooling parking, and in accordance with the urban design policies of Section 6.1.8.7. - 7.1.5.5 To support the implementation of user pay parking at transit hub locations.
+- g) enhance accessible parking standards in accordance with the Markham Accessibility Design Guidelines. - 7.1.5.3 To support the inclusion of preferential parking measures for carpool vehicles, car-share vehicles and low-emission vehicles as part of transportation demand management strategies and to secure such arrangements through an appropriate agreement. - 7.1.5.4 To design surface parking lots and above-grade parking garages to address pedestrian access, bicycle and carpooling parking, and in accordance with the urban design policies of Section 6.1.8.7. - 7.1.5.5 To support the implementation of user pay parking at transit hub locations.